• Skip to primary navigation

 Yangzhou fried rice from China stands out.

-It has jasmine rice, shrimp, and vegetables all cooked together for a delightful dish.
+It has jasmine rice, shrimp, and vegetables all cooked together for a nice dish.

 Korean bibimbap has beef, vegetables, and a sunny-side-up egg on top of steamed rice.

-These variations offer a curious culinary journey and great taste.
+These variations offer a curious cooking experience and great taste.

 As it has been demonstrated, both fried rice and white rice offer distinct benefits.

-Fried rice provides a chewier texture and can be jazzed up with a variety of vegetables, herbs, and spices for intricate flavor combinations.
+Fried rice provides a chewier texture and can be jazzed up with a variety of vegetables, herbs, and spices for detailed flavor combinations.

 On the other hand, white rice is more subtle in taste but provides many different health benefits such as aiding digestive health and even reducing risk of stroke due to the abundance of minerals and vitamins within it.